 The University of California Office of the President issued an Executive Order mandating Flu vaccinations starting with the AY 2021-22 flu season.
 This policy pertains to all students who are living, learning and/or working on campus and/or on the premises of any University facilty.
-The policy may be updated for AY 2022-23 so we encourage all students to visit this webpage and/or the UCOP website here for regular updates.
+The policy has been updated for AY 2022-23 and we encourage all students to visit this webpage and/or the UCOP website here for regular updates.
 FAQ's can be found here: Student FAQ's.
 Flu vaccinations are not currently available at Student Health Center for faculty and non-SHC staff.
-The deadline for the flu vaccination has not been announced for Fall 2022 although students are strongly encouraged to obtain a flu vaccine as soon as possible on or after August 1st.
+The deadline for the flu vaccination was December 1, 2022.
+However, students are strongly encouraged to obtain a flu vaccine as soon as possible on or after August 1st.

 Highlights of the UC Executive Order (Note: The information below pertains to the policy as published in the Fall of 2021.
-Policy revisions may occur for Fall 2022.
-This webpage will be revised as soon as the updated UC policy is released.)
+In addition to the deadline date of December 1, 2022, other policy revisions may occur.)

 (i) receive education concerning influenza vaccine; and